I've collected "toy", then model soldiers and drawn pictures of soldiers as long as I can remember.

 As I've said under the Drawings and Hussarette Themes, my approach is painstaking involving a lot of research, live models whenever possible, realistic props and extensive trial and error with sketches and mockups to get a result that meets the client's approval.
 Despite that the prices are very reasonable for the amount of effort involved, and the long lasting result in oil or acrylic is worth it.
 Please ask me for an estimate when we've discussed your requirements.

 I'm also grateful to Colin Ashton for his patronage and constant encouragement for my military work.
-He has about a dozen of my paintings now and is commissioning more.
+He has about twenty of my paintings now and is commissioning more.
 I've had the extreme pleasure and pain of having to curtail his enthusiasm at times - whenever shown my latest work he's said "I'll buy that!".